shbao6/Recipe-Recommendation/README.md

 There is a similarity-based recipe recommendation.
 In this project, I build recommender systems to make predictions related to user/recipe interactions from Food.com.

-My first step was to solve for imbalanced data issue.
+My first step is to solve for imbalanced data issue.
 The validation set only consists of positive samples but I also need examples of user/item pairs corresponding to recipes that weren't cooked.
 I sample a negative entry by randomly choosing a recipe that user hasn't cooked.
 The validation set then has 200,000 pairs of user and recipe, with cooked and non-cooked split evenly.

 About Data Features and models